prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Version of Thanos being deployed.
+<p>version of Thanos being deployed.
 The operator uses this information
 to generate the Prometheus StatefulSet + configuration files.</p>
 <p>If not specified, the operator assumes the latest upstream release of
 Thanos available at the time when the version of the operator was